Frequently Asked Questions for Elementary School Counselors

 1. What do you do at school?

 School counselors design and implement social and emotional supports for students, parents, and staff members.
 This includes teaching guidance lessons in the classrooms, holding small group counseling sessions, consulting with parents and teachers, and short-term individual counseling sessions.
-I also maintain student and staff sensory support items and rooms on campus.

 You will see me all over McCoy!
-Most of the time I'm working directly with students in small groups, individual sessions, or in classrooms.
+Most of the time, I'm working directly with students in small groups, individual sessions, or in classrooms.
 I also manage to pop into the cafeteria, the front office, and you can find me with students outside.

 2. Who can see the school counselor?